albar965/littlenavmap-manual/src/en/OPTIONS.rst

        See :ref:`signed-decimal-coordinates` for more information when using ``Latitude and Longitude with sign`` or ``Longitude and Latitude with sign`` since these modes also affect coordinate input.

+       The format ``Degree, Decimal Minutes for Google`` is useful for input into Google Maps or Google Earth.

 .. warning::

       Note that any numbers used in the program are not converted when